anonymous8745/ICME2025/README.md

 Music samples for ICME 2025 submission

-**Assessing Music Emotion and Reducing Emotion Bias with Frechet Audio Distance**
+**Addressing Emotion Bias in Music Emotion Recognition and Generation with Frechet Audio Distance**